-Companies have long relied on Managed Services Providers (MSPs) to help them control their contingent workforce spend, mitigate risk, and create streamlined processes while driving efficiency in their use of non-employee workers.
-Most industries work incredibly well under an MSP, but there are a few aspects of higher education companies that uniquely benefit from the use of an MSP compared to other industries.
-And while every higher education organization is different, that’s more the benefit, because every DZConneX (DZX) MSP is custom designed with the client in mind.
-With an MSP, university systems can build what works best for them to optimize their talent supply chain and allow their organization to reach its full potential.
+Companies have long relied on Managed Services Providers (MSPs) to help them control their contingent workforce spend, mitigate risks, and create streamlined efficient processes for their management of contingent workers.
+Most industries work well under an MSP, but there are a few aspects of higher education organizations that allow them to uniquely benefit from the use of an MSP compared to other industries.

 Let’s break down the benefits.